 Luckily, a majority of spiders aren’t dangerous but there’s always a risk and a few species that can cause concern.
 Between being unsightly or posing a risk, it’s important to call a professional like Critter Wranglers to handle your spider control.

 Common House Spiders

-Wolf Spider: This spider is brown or grey in color and hairy.
-They may bite when threatened but their venom is not known to be harmful to humans.
+- Wolf Spider: This type of spider is usually brown or gray in color as well as hairy.
+Although they may bite when threatened, their venom is not known to be harmful to humans.

-- Black Widow: This is venomous spider that is black in color and can easily be identified by the reddish-brown hourglass shaped pattern on its abdomen.
-While a bite from this spider may cause some medical problems and be quite painful, they seldom result in death.
+- Black Widow: This venomous spider is black in color and is easily identified by the reddish-brown hourglass pattern on its abdomen.
+Although a bite from this spider may cause some medical problems and be quite painful, they seldom result in death.

-- Cellar Spider: Often found in messy webs around basement or garage ceilings.
-While there is some debate as to this spider’s ability to bite a human, their venom is not toxic enough to produce any ill effects.
+- Cellar Spider: Often found in messy webs around basements or garage ceilings.
+There is some debate as to this spider’s ability to bite a human as its venom is not toxic enough to produce any ill effects.

-- Brown Recluse: This is a venomous spider that is small, brown/yellow, and has a violin pattern on its back and three pairs of eyes.
+- Brown Recluse: This is a small venomous spider that is brown or yellow in color and has a violin pattern on its back with three pairs of eyes.
 This spider is not as common as most would have you believe and they are elusive by nature.
-Bites from this spider can become quite serious although most are not.
+Bites from this spider can become quite serious if left untreated, although most are not.

 You may think it would be obvious to know if you have a spider infestation in your home.
 But these clever creatures can hide themselves well, so it is important to learn the signs of a starting infestation.

 Webs present in the house or near the house